 There are three upselling stages that need to be considered in your sales strategy.
 Those stages are opportunities for you to increase your sales and occur before, during, and after the initial sale.

-- Before The Sale: At this stage, the visitor is just browsing around without deciding to make a purchase or not.
+At this stage, the visitor is just browsing around without deciding whether to make a purchase or not.
 And this is where you should give them an irresistible offer to persuade them to buy.
 This is always done by making an upgrade to their browsing interests at a discounted price.

-- Post-Sale: This stage is the follow-up that could be an email with an option for a future upgrade at a discount or a unique opportunity that only someone that made a recent purchase may receive.
+This stage is the follow-up which could be an email with an option for a future upgrade at a discount or a unique opportunity that only someone that made a recent purchase may receive.

 When done correctly, upsells can vastly increase the profits of your company.
 Implementing an excellent upselling strategy will take some dedication to train your staff on best practices.
 We want to offer the best deal, but we don’t want to make people think that our brand is cheap.
 Hence, designing a good upselling deal is very important.